TheConwayy/QuoteBot/README.md

 - `"daily` : Sends the QoTD (Quote of The Day)!
 - `"random` : Send a random quote!
 - `"api` : Shows information about the API used to power the bot!

-## Plans for the future

-If this bot gets any up-votes (on [this](https://top.gg/bot/903688503257337928/) website) and some feedback from the community saying that they want more, well, I'll give you more!!
-I also plan on adding some more here and there..
-But, I would love to hear from you all!
-*I also look foward to seeing what people create now that the bot is open source!*

 ## About the license (what you can and can't do)